andresdicamillo/AgileEngineCodingChallenge/README.md

 ## Test graphql queries and Mutations

-navigate http://localhost:4000/graphql and add the following mutation
+navigate http://localhost:4000/graphql and add the following mutation.

+Note: There is no need to execute this queries.
+The interface has a form to add transactions.

 ```
 mutation {